Logiqx/gps-details/docs/devices/garmin/chipsets/README.md

 #### Recorded Speeds

 Activity profiles such as windsurfing, kitesurfing and "other" are supposed to record the Doppler-derived speed from the GNSS chipset.
-The Sony chipset performs rather badly and one of its traits is exactly the same speed being repeated for several seconds.
-The chart shows a test drive for a [Motion GPS](https://www.motion-gps.com/motion) (blue, extremely precise logger with u-blox chipset recording at 5 Hz) and vívoactive 4 (red, Sony chipset).
-The highs and lows are not always accurate on the Sony and repeated speeds are obvious when looking at the actual data.
-It may not be so apparent for this test drive but it is very obvious in real windsurfing data.
+The Sony chipset performs rather badly and one of its traits is exactly the same speed being repeated for several seconds, resulting in flat spots.
+The chart below shows a test drive for a [Motion GPS](https://www.motion-gps.com/motion) (blue, extremely precise logger with u-blox chipset recording at 5 Hz) and vívoactive 4 (red, Sony chipset).
+The highs and lows are not always accurate on the Sony and repeated speeds (flat spots) are obvious when looking at the actual data.
+It may not be so apparent for this particular test drive but it is very obvious in real windsurfing data.

 ![sony](img/sony.png)